Home Office travel document

-The Home Office travel document is an international travel document issued by the UK Border Agency to an alien resident of United Kingdom who is unable to obtain a national passport.
+A Home Office travel document is any of four different international travel documents issued by the UK Border Agency exclusively to non-British citizens who are residents of the United Kingdom and are unable to obtain a national passport.
 It is usually valid for five years, or if the holder only has temporary permission to stay in the United Kingdom, the validity will be identical to the length of stay permitted.

 Types of documents

-There are four types of documents:
+There are four types of British Home Office travel documents: